seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *HECTOR passes*

 **PANDARUS**
-That’s Hector, that, that, look you, that; there’s a
+That's Hector, that, that, look you, that; there's a
 fellow!
 Go thy way, Hector!
-There’s a brave man,
+There's a brave man,
 niece.
 O brave Hector!
-Look how he looks! there’s
+Look how he looks! there's
-a countenance! is’t not a brave man?
+a countenance! is't not a brave man?

 **CRESSIDA**
 O, a brave man!

 **PANDARUS**
-Is a’ not? it does a man’s heart good.
+Is a' not? it does a man's heart good.
 Look you
 what hacks are on his helmet! look you yonder, do
-you see? look you there: there’s no jesting;
+you see? look you there: there's no jesting;
-there’s laying on, take’t off who will, as they say:
+there's laying on, take't off who will, as they say:
 there be hacks!

 **CRESSIDA**